MSIS and MBA Dual Degree

 Admission to Dual Program

-Students apply on the UMaine Graduate School website for the MSIS/MBA Dual Degree through a single application.
-The directors (graduate coordinators) of the two programs jointly review applications and degree progress.
+Students apply on the UMaine Graduate School website completing applications for both the MSIS and MBA programs simultaneously.
+Virtually identical information is submitted on both applications but completing two applications facilitates review by two separate faculties.
 The two units require only one standardized admissions test—either the GMAT (usually taken by MBA applicants) or the GRE (usually taken by MSIS applicants).
+The directors (graduate coordinators) of the two programs in consultation with their faculties independently review the application and make a recommendation to each other and to the graduate school concerning admission of an applicant to the joint program.
+Each unit tracks the progress of the student in meeting their course requirements within the 45 credit program.
 Note: Both the MSIS and MBA graduate programs allow a student to submit a GRE Waiver Request and, if qualified, may be granted a waiver.

 Admission to the University of Maine MSIS/MBA Dual Degree is competitive.
 In its admission process, graduate faculty advisors consider the potential of applicants to complete the programs successfully and achieve positions of leadership in the private or public sectors.
 For all of our graduate programs we are generally seeking students that score at the mean or above on the GMAT exam or on the verbal, quantitative and analytical segments of the GRE exam and in the 50th percentile or above on the exam overall.
 We generally seek an undergraduate grade point average of 3.0 or above.
 Exceptions are considered on a case-by-case basis.